bschreck/deep.sh/CONTRIBUTING.rst

 With that in mind, each test should have the least `assert` statements, preferably one.

-At the moment, xonsh doesn't support any pytest plugins.
+At the moment, deepsh doesn't support any pytest plugins.

 Happy Testing!